 London was founded as Londinium by the Romans nearly 2,000 years ago and has been one of the most important cities in the world ever since.

-The city combines numerous historical buildings with modern architecture, and in this post, we’ll take a closer look at the top 14 Famous historical sites in London.
+The city combines numerous historical buildings with modern architecture, and in this post, we’ll take a closer look at the top 25 famous landmarks in London.

 Related: Check out these famous historical sites in Rome!